 I went to India for three weeks with my friends and for such a short time quite a few things went wrong.
+I feel I’m well set to write this post on things NOT to do in India, as we made SO many mistakes there.
 Remember the 7Ps – Proper Prior Planning Prevents Piss Poor Performance – because we forgot, and we paid for it with lengthy journeys up, down and around India, and not enough time in each place.
-Silly us.

 Here are a few mistakes I made along the way in India, so you don’t have to.